juucustodio/xamarin-docs.pt-br/docs/xamarin-forms/app-fundamentals/localization/text.md

 }
 ```

-A imagem do sinalizador também é referenciada em XAML, assim:
+A imagem do sinalizador também é referenciada no XAML assim:

 ```xaml
 <Image>